 If you Google, the name “Lemn Sissay” all the returning hits will be about him.
 There’s only one person in the world named Lemn Sissay.

-The acclaimed British and Ethiopian poet, playwright, broadcaster and speaker, Lemn Sissay MBE is Brighton Festival 2020 Guest Director.
+The acclaimed British and Ethiopian poet, playwright, broadcaster and speaker, Lemn Sissay MBE is Brighton Festival 2020 and 2021 Guest Director.

 BAFTA nominated International prize-winning writer Lemn Sissay was awarded an MBE for services to literature by The Queen of England, The Pen Pinter Prize and a Points of Light Award from The Prime Minister.
 He was awarded an Honorary Doctorate from The University of Huddersfield, The University of Manchester, The University of Kent and The University of Brunel.
 He won a Bikila award with the Ethiopian music legend Teddy Afro.
 His 2017 radio two-parter “Lemn Sissay’s Homecoming” was nominated for a Palm D’Or.
 Amongst other awards are a NESTA new radical award, and a RIMA award for his play Something Dark.

 Lemn is a poet, playwright, artist performer and broadcaster.
 He has read on stage throughout the world: from The Library of Congress in The United States to The University of Addis Ababa, from Singapore to Sri Lanka, Bangalore to Dubai, from Bali to Greenland and Wigan library.